Maia-DAO/ecosystem-docs/versioned_docs/version-Hermes/governance/process/01-governance-process.md

 To understand the governance process for Maia DAO Ecosystem, imagine a hypothetical project `Protocol XYZ` seeking approval to incorporate a gauge for their token `$XYZ`.
 This action is synonymous with '**whitelisting a token**' or '**adding a gauge** to their Liquidity Pool (LP)'.

-In order for `Protocol XYZ` to whitelist their token `$XYZ`, it will require approval from veHERMES (or bHERMES in V2) with majority voting in favor to add a new gauge.
+In order for `Protocol XYZ` to whitelist their token `$XYZ`, it will require approval from bHERMES with majority voting in favor to add a new gauge.
 This ensures that $HERMES emissions are distributed exclusively to Liquidity Pools which have garnered consensus approval from bHERMES (aka 'Stakeholders' or 'Voters and in V2 could be referred to as 'Burners' -- all refers to the same participant who holds the bHERMES token).

 # 3 Phases